 F.A.C.T.Net (Fight Against Coercive Tactics Network) Inc. is a non-profit 501c3 educational organization.
-Among its many functions it is also nonaligned electronic lending library, a historic archive, public dialog center (in its discussion forums,) preservational archive and a news distribution service.
-The purpose of Factnet's many services is to promote independent investigation and public debate and dialog on important public issues such as coercive influence technologies, healthy and unhealthy religious practices, destructive cults and fanaticism, global warming and other of the most critical issues effecting our social and individual well-being.
+Among its many functions it is also nonaligned electronic lending library, a historic archive, public interest issues dialog center (in its blog and discussion forums,) preservational archive and a general news blog and news distribution service.
+The purpose of Factnet's many services is to promote independent investigation and public debate and dialog on important public interest issues.
+Just a few areas of public interest issues are things such as coercive influence technologies effecting our political and social systems, healthy and unhealthy religious practices, destructive political, social and religious cults and fanaticism, global warming and other of the most critical issues effecting our political, social, economic, ecological and individual well-being.

-For the following reasons, F.A.C.T.Net treats all of the information in these electronic research libraries, news postings, e-mail boxes, electronic chats, discussion forum message boards, editorials, historic archives and electronic conferences as allegations, opinions, or theoretical research discussions and makes absolutely no claims for the factual accuracy of any information, statement, or document contained in any of its electronic libraries or other services.
+For the following reasons, F.A.C.T.Net treats all of the information in these electronic research libraries, blog and news postings, e-mail boxes, electronic chats, discussion forum message boards, editorials, historic archives and electronic conferences as allegations, opinions, or theoretical research discussions and makes absolutely no claims for the factual accuracy of any information, statement, or document contained in any of its electronic libraries or other services.

 Some of the information contained in these libraries may be fictional works, "works in progress," or archival materials included in the library or archive only to preserve their possible historical or bibliographical value or for which even the author or contributor makes no claims as to the document's factual accuracy.

 Because of the preceding, neither F.A.C.T.Net Inc., any affiliated entities, nor any of its information providers offer any warranties, expressed or implied, concerning the performance of the F.A.C.T.Net information network or the veracity of information available through on or provided by F.A.C.T.Net.
-All information is provided to F.A.C.T.Net library users on an "as is" basis subject to the qualifications of this disclaimer and all use of such information for any purpose is at the library user's sole risk.
+All information is provided to F.A.C.T.Net library users on an "as is" basis subject to all of the qualifications of this disclaimer and all use of such information for any purpose is at the library user's sole risk.

-Your entering the discussion forums as a registered user or subscribing to any of our subscription services constitutes your agreement to follow all rules and policies of this website.
+Your using our blog, web pages, entering the discussion forums as a registered user or subscribing to any of our subscription services constitutes your agreement to follow all rules and policies of this website.

 To let us know about new information or links that you think should be added to other areas of our web site send the information to firstname.lastname@example.org and we will consider adding it as time and resources permit.